pascalbakker/CS549Project2/Problem2/README.txt

 ## Where
 	/path/to/points_file.csv:
-		is the file with the training set, located in hdfs, like /user/hadoop/data/points.csv /path/to/output:
+		is the file with the data set, located in hdfs, like /user/hadoop/data/points.csv /path/to/output:
 		is the hdfs direction where outputs are stored, like /user/hadoop/output /path/to/centroids.txt: